urbit/urbit/CONTRIBUTING.md

 source files that are denoted by comments and are actually indented one level.

 Hoon will be a less familiar language to many contributors.
-Until we publish an 'official' style guide, the best advice is again to mimic the code around you.
-In general: the more recent the code, the more standard the style.
+We've published some [style guidelines for Hoon][hoon], but above all you should try to mimic the style of the code around you.
+With regards to the style used throughout the codebase: the more recently the code was written, the more standard and accepted its style is likely to be.

 ## Kernel development